Bhogeswar Baruah: Football

 Baruah competed at the Lal Bahadur Shastri Stadium (pictured).

 In the early stages of his military career, Baruah was often taken out to play different sports such as running, jumping, kabbadi, volleyball and football.
-He naturally took to football, and his skills as a right-sided defender began to be noticed by seniors.
-He began to have aspirations of joining the EME team in Secunderabad, and shortly after increasing the intensity of his training, he was notified that he was selected to join the main EME team.
-His typical schedule was running in the morning, breakfast, then two hours of football practice, lunch, rest, football practice again and finally a practice match in the evening.
+He played as a right-sided defender in football and was later selected to join the main EME team.
 The main EME team also held matches against teams from the Air Force, AOC, and the P&T. Tarlok Singh, a former member of the Indian football team which won gold at the 1962 Asian games, was the captain of the team, and as there was no coach of the team, the training was supervised by senior players such as Singh.
-Baruah was selected at the right-back in the first eleven, but he his weakness was his left foot.
+Baruah was selected at the right-back in the first eleven.

 In 1962, the EME Secunderabad team went to Delhi to participate in the Durand cup where Baruah was in the starting eleven.
-It was the first time he had ever visited Delhi, and the team stayed at an army unity near the Red fort.
-In the team's first match, they created a shock by defeating the former champions, the Punjab police team.
+It was the first time he had ever visited Delhi, and the team stayed at an army unit near the Red fort.
+In the team's first match, they defeated former champions, the Punjab police team.
 However, after a few days, the tournament was cancelled due to the Sino-Indian war.
-Despite this, their success at the tournament greatly encouraged the team.
 During the tournament, he met Talimeren Ao, captain of the first Indian national football team, and Indian international Sheoo Mewalal, both of whom would later work with Baruah as member of the India sports council.
-The success at the Durand cup motivated the team, and they began playing practice matches against stronger teams in the area which helped raise their standards even further.
+After their time at the Durand cup, they began playing practice matches against stronger local teams.